-In the context that this blog post will be discussing the term ‘typeface’ is more appropriate, but for simplicities sake (there is a lot of debate in- industry about when and where to use each term) we’ll predominantly using the term ‘font’.
+In the context that this blog post will be discussing the term ‘typeface’ is more appropriate, but for simplicities sake (there is a lot of debate in the industry about when and where to use each term) we’ll predominantly use the term ‘font’.

 This article is by no means exhaustive, but it should give you a better understanding of how fonts work.

 What’s with the Quick Brown Fox?

 Easy one.
 The Quick Brown Fox jumps over the Lazy Dog is a sample sentence that includes every letter of the (English) alphabet at least once.
 It’s an easy way of expressing what each letter will look like in a particular font.